Flowers that start with H

 Hyacinths grow best in full sun but can also do well in partial shade.
 They also need fertile, well-drained soil with moisture.
 Preferably, loamy soil with a pH of 6.0 – 7.0 is the best.

 There are different varieties of hibiscus flowers.
-Hibiscus flowers blossom in well-drained moist soil, and full sun among other conditions.
+A common Texas shrub with purple flowers, Hibiscus blossom in well-drained moist soil, and full sun among other conditions.
 Their flowers are trumpet-shaped and brightly colored.
 Some of the examples of hibiscus flowers include the Rock Hibiscus, Rose in Sharon, Abelmosk, and the Giant Rose Mallow among others.

 Overall, hibiscus flowers are categorized into: